FUTURES/forward Mentorships: Featuring Andrea Vela Alarcón

 ANDREA VELA ALARCÓN (she/her/ella) is a brown settler in Tkaronto.
 She is from the Abya Yala rainforest territory, currently known as the Peruvian Amazon.
-Andrea is a community educator rooting her practice in anticolonial approaches and feminist care ethics to facilitate spaces of critical conversations on ecological survival.
+Andrea is a community educator rooting her practice in anti-colonial approaches and feminist care ethics to facilitate spaces of critical conversations on ecological survival.
 She has been working with communities for over ten years, using popular education and cultural production, particularly visual media and storytelling.
-Through her work, Andrea collaborates with communities in the crafting of stories that center refusal and resistance to the extractive logics of extractive capitalism.
-Recognizing the often emotional and physical tax of environmental justice work, her creative encounters and workshops prioritize moments of joy, play and care.
+Through her work, Andrea collaborates with communities in the crafting of stories that centre refusal and resistance to the extractive logic of extractive capitalism.
+Recognizing the often emotional and physical tax of environmental justice work, her creative encounters and workshops prioritize moments of joy, play, and care.

 A practice for re-storying